-The intent of the Primary Street designation is to develop a network of streets with continuous building frontage and no or limited vehicular access to reduce conflicts between pedestrians and vehicular traffic.
+The intent of the Primary Street designation is to develop and identify a network of streets with continuous building frontage and no or limited vehicular access to reduce conflicts between pedestrians and vehicular traffic.
 See Figure (3).

-- Primary streets and secondary streets shall be designated along appropriate corridors.
+- (1) Primary streets and secondary streets shall be designated along appropriate corridors and reviewed by Planning Staff.
 Refer to Sec. xxx Table 5 "Street Hierarchy."
 Alleys can not be designated Primary Streets. - (2) All lots shall front on at least one primary street and that street frontage shall serve as the front of the lot, as referred to in the Transects requirements. - (3) For lots with two or more primary street frontages, all primary street frontages shall require primary facade treatment.